gokulkrishh/generator-grep/README.md

 =====================

 	1. Copy all your existing files to app folder (or) create your own files in folder structure like below

+		Everything inside app/ folder will automatically copies to build/ directory

 		app/           (development dir)
 		  -js/         (js files)